 Museums to visit in Nashville

-I wasn’t to sure how this would go over with the kids and since Craig and I aren’t big country music people didn’t know what we would think either.
+I wasn’t sure how the Music City Hall of Fame and museum would go over with the kids and since Craig and I aren’t big country music people didn’t know what we would think either.
 I am so glad we went!!
 The history was really cool to see and they did an awesome job displaying it.

 Nashville is the music city so it made sense that we should come and learn more about country music!